 3. Enjoy a happier kid who feels in control of her own schedule, but is also getting the important things finished each afternoon!

-Since we have used this schedule, Sophia is even going to bed more willingly.
+Since we have used this schedule, my daughter is even going to bed more willingly!
 She gets herself ready for bed, grabs her latest favorite book (currently the Big Nate Series or the Series of Unfortunate Events), we pray, and she goes right to bed.
 Consequently, she’s happier in the mornings.
 She likes being able to have long periods of free time, so she gets her homework and chores done quickly.
 Schedules really do work like a charm!

 If you are having similar struggles with your elementary school children, give the after school routine clock a try!